aleBranching/blog/content/posts/high-input-react.md

 ```

 ## Problems of this approach
 Any state changes means everything re-renders.
 Using chrome dev tools, I did CPU slow down to 4x because my computer does not represent the users typical machine.
 Typing in an input can cause 100ms re-render.
 This is definitely noticable.
 While the react dev tools will cause the dev page to be slower, this is still a concerning performance if this project is to be used long term and new features are to be added.
+It should be noted that I have expensive to render components elsewhere.
+While useMemo exists it wouldn't solve the route issue.